googleapis/google-cloud-ruby/google-cloud-datastore/AUTHENTICATION.md

 1. `DATASTORE_PROJECT`
 2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that google-cloud-datastore checks for credentials are configured on {Google::Cloud::Datastore::V1::Credentials}:
+The environment variables that google-cloud-datastore checks for credentials are configured on {Google::Cloud::Datastore::Credentials}:

 1. `DATASTORE_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `DATASTORE_KEYFILE` - Path to JSON file, or JSON contents